blackbird973/CapstoneProject/README.md

 # CapstoneProject
 My app "JokestersKingdom" for the final capstone project of the Udacity AND Nanodegree

+The aim of my app is to create a community between funny people and jokesters.

+Each user will have the ability to share their own jokes to the community which i called the "Kingdom" and all these jokes will be displayed together in the “Jokes Feed” of the app which will be common to aII the users.

 ## Design of the different screens of the app before coding

 https://www.behance.net/gallery/69642563/App-Design-Udacity-Nanodegree